Policies and forms

 At the discretion of the Club, players who withdraw may receive some refund, depending on the timing of the withdrawal and/or the reasons for the withdrawal.
 All refunds are subject to the withholding of the non-refundable administration fee of 20% of the total amount paid, plus an amount to cover costs already incurred on the player's behalf.

 Formal requests for refunds must be made in writing to firstname.lastname@example.org

-Technical Programs, Camps and Events: 8 business days before the first day of training, camp or event.
+Technical Programs, Camps and Events: 8 business days before the first training day, camp or event.

-In either of these cases the amount of the refund, if any, will be decided on a case-by-case basis, approved by the board.
+In either of these cases, the amount of the refund, if any, will be decided on a case-by-case basis and approved by the board.

 1. Injury or critical illness to the player early in the season that will not allow them to play for the rest of the season (please provide a physician’s note to Club administration).